cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-grant.md

 ALL PRIVILEGES
 :   Grant all of the available privileges at once.
 The `PRIVILEGES` key word is optional in Cloudberry Database, though it is required by strict SQL.

-PUBLIC
+**`PUBLIC`**

-:   A special group-level role that denotes that the privileges are to be granted to all roles, including those that may be created later.
+A special group-level role that denotes that the privileges are to be granted to all roles, including those that may be created later.

 WITH GRANT OPTION
 :   The recipient of the privilege may in turn grant it to others.